Asbestos Compensation Claims

 Don’t worry, our specialist asbestos lawyers are very experienced and will ask you lots of questions about where you worked and the type of jobs you carried out.
 This will help identify where the asbestos was used.

-It is possible to make a claim for asbestos compensation for a relative who has died of an asbestos-related illness.
-Ordinarily, this should be done within three years of their death, though there are exceptions to this rule.
+It is possible to claim asbestos compensation on behalf of a relative who has died of an asbestos-related illness.
+Read our guide to asbestos claims after death for more information.

 Smoking and asbestos work together to increase your risk of contracting asbestos-related lung cancer.
 However, it is still possible to investigate a claim even if you did smoke.